derricknguyen12/leagueoflegendsbanrates/README.md

   frameborder="0"
 ></iframe>

-This bar chart displays the win rate for each character selected by players.
+This bar chart displays the win rate as a ratio for each character selected by players.
+As we can see, most champions hover around $0.50$ winrate meaning that they equally win and lose games.
+There are some notable exceptions however, such as Lux with a $0.83$ winrate and Garen with a $0.00$ winrate.
+Note that winrate hides the number of games that a Champion has played in.
+For example, Garen was only seen in one game, of which was a loss.

-We also made a bar chart for the ban rates of champions in this data set.
+We also made a bar chart for the amount of games where champions were banned in this data set using the Team Dataframe.

 <iframe
   src="assets/Banned_Champion_Counts.html"